traci-porter/easypost.github.io/README.md

 For more information on the Parcel object, see [Parcels](https://www.easypost.com/docs/api/curl#parcels).

 > **_NOTE:_**
-> * Enter weight in ounces and dimensions in inches.
+> Enter weight in ounces and dimensions in inches.

 ### Example: Create a parcel
+The following example shows how to create a parcel.

 #### Request
  ```